jxnblk/blog/src/posts/generating-color-palette-documentation-from-css.md

 npm i --save-dev postcss color colorable lodash
 ```

-The [postcss](https://github.com/postcss/postcss) module will be used to transform the source CSS into an
+The [PostCSS](https://github.com/postcss/postcss) module will be used to transform the source CSS into an
 <a href="http://en.wikipedia.org/wiki/Abstract_syntax_tree"><abbr title="Abstract Syntax Tree">AST</abbr></a>
 for manipulation with JavaScript.
 [Color](https://www.npmjs.com/package/color) will be used to convert the values found in the stylesheet to hexidecimal.
 [Colorable](http://jxnblk.com/colorable) will be used to get color contrast values and
 [WCAG](http://www.w3.org/TR/WCAG20/#visual-audio-contrast)
-scores for every possible combination of colors.
+scores for every possible pairing of colors.
 And [lodash](https://lodash.com/docs) will be used to find unique color values and for creating a page template.

 Copy a CSS file into the project to use as a source for the color values.
-For this tutorial, you can use any stylesheet with colors or just download [Basscss](http://www.basscss.com/docs/).
+This tutorial will use [Basscss](http://www.basscss.com/docs/) as an example.

 ## Build Script